 Those who claim that reviewing and revising history creates division are peddling a lie; the division was made the day people were branded with RACE, commodified as chattel, and stripped of their humanity.
-Acknowledging that injustice, taking down the structures it built, and making things right is what heals division.
+Acknowledging that injustice, tackling the inequalities and structures it built, and beginning the journey to making things right is what heals division.

 POSTCRIPT – 5th September 2021

 In a ‘Statement from the Haberdashers’ Company: Statement outlining the outcome of the Robert Aske Legacy consultation’ issued in early September to parents whose children are at the Haberdashers’ schools, it was announced that the schools would change their name, losing the ‘Aske’ connection.
 In addition, the Haberdashers’ Company now carries a full and truer record of Aske’s investments and profits from slavery than it did – see it here.

 As for the statue of Robert Aske?
 They say: